Kelvinskell/CloudApp/README.md

 # CloudApp
-An Serverless, Cloud-Native application that provisions pre-configured EC@ instances to authenticated users.
+An Serverless, Cloud-Native application that provisions pre-configured EC2 instances to authenticated users.

 This application is a Cloud-Native app, built using a serverless three-tier architecture.
 It is also built on AWS Cloud Infrastructure and is not designed to be cloud agnostic.